-The 5.0-liter V-8 in the G500 produces 292 hp and 336 pounds-feet of torque.
-An electronically controlled five-speed-automatic transmission sends the power to a full-time four-wheel-drive system with a Low range, which offers shift-on-the-fly operation at up to 15 mph.
+The 5.0-liter V-8 in the G500 produces 292 horsepower and 336 pounds-feet of torque.
+An electronically controlled seven-speed automatic transmission sends the power to a full-time four-wheel-drive system with a Low range, which offers shift-on-the-fly operation at up to 15 mph.
 The G55 AMG’s supercharged 5.5-liter V-8 cranks out 469 hp and 516 pounds-feet of torque.

 Antilock brakes have electronic brake-force distribution and brake assist for automatic full-power braking in panic stops.
-Mercedes-Benz’s Electronic Stability Program and side curtain-type airbags are standard.
+Mercedes-Benz’s Electronic Stability Program and side curtain airbags are standard.

 Though it’s far smaller than the Hummer H1, the G500 delivers a comparably unique experience.
 This SUV conveys the impression of looming height — emphasized by its relatively short, narrow body.